xiaohei16h/openai-chatkit-starter-app/README.md

 - `NEXT_PUBLIC_CHATKIT_WORKFLOW_ID` — the workflow you created in [Agent Builder](https://platform.openai.com/agent-builder)
 - (optional) `CHATKIT_API_BASE` - customizable base URL for the ChatKit API endpoint

+> Note: if your workflow is using a model requiring organization verification, such as GPT-5, make sure you verify your organization first.
+Visit your [organization settings](https://platform.openai.com/settings/organization/general) and click on "Verify Organization".

 ### 4. Run the app

 ```bash